Skip to main content

 What a Clean Recommendation Letter Looks Like on the Page

-A strong recommendation letter should look easy to read before the details are reviewed.
+A strong recommendation letter should look easy to read at a glance.
 Clear spacing, short paragraphs, and a visible endorsement make the reference letter easier to trust.

 Special Cases That Need a Different Angle

 The structure stays similar, but the proof changes.
 A recommendation letter for a mechanic should not sound like one for an MBA candidate.
-A summer job reference should not carry the same weight as a graduate program endorsement.
+A summer job reference does not need the same weight as a graduate program endorsement.

 1. Employee or coworker recommendation.
-Focus on work habits, reliability, ownership, team contribution, and the kind of situations where the person made someone else’s work easier.
-A manager can usually give stronger proof than a peer, but a peer can still describe collaboration well.
+Focus on work habits, reliability, ownership, team contribution, and times when the person made someone else’s work easier.
+A manager can usually give stronger proof than a peer, but a peer can still describe collaboration effectively.

 2. Student recommendation.
 Show academic behavior in context: coursework, research, class participation, writing, persistence, curiosity, or growth.
 Avoid overblown claims.
-A clear example from one project or assignment often says more than three broad compliments.
+One clear example from a project or assignment often says more than three broad compliments.

 3. Internship or trainee recommendation.
 Do not pretend the candidate has senior experience.
-Show learning speed, initiative, coachability, punctuality, and how they handled real tasks during a placement or work-based learning period.
+Show learning speed, initiative, coachability, punctuality, and how they handled real tasks during their placement or training.

 4. MBA or graduate program recommendation.
-The reader wants judgment, leadership potential, maturity, and evidence that the candidate can handle demanding work.
+The reader wants to see judgment, leadership potential, maturity, and evidence that the candidate can handle demanding work.
 The letter should sound selective, not inflated.

 5. Trade, manual, technical, or service recommendation.
-Bring the work close to the reader.
-Mention safety, reliability, customer contact, tools, deadlines, quality, teamwork, or consistency depending on the field.
+Help the reader picture the work.
+Mention safety, reliability, customer contact, tools, deadlines, quality, teamwork, or consistency, depending on the field.

 What Readers Notice First in a Recommendation Letter